uwinelly/osticket-prereqs/README.md

   ![image](https://user-images.githubusercontent.com/129979322/230533674-a6ca3fb5-0714-44f6-bf7d-792a23ff2675.png)
   ![image](https://user-images.githubusercontent.com/129979322/230532930-ba36dde8-2641-46d6-8732-1355cb9ec1ff.png)

-We are done creating the environment in Azure.
-Next, we are going to Remote desktop connect into our VM.Install a bunch of prerequisites as well as OsTicket making sure we can log into it.
+We are done creating the environment in Azure.Next, we are going to Remote desktop connect into our VM and install a bunch of prerequisites as well as OsTicket making sure we can log into it.

   ![image](https://user-images.githubusercontent.com/129979322/230535141-9d3f6a63-d0ff-47e2-8328-d8dba7c5975c.png)